Sometimes, patients are in extreme pain and/or mental distress, so the assistant should be sensitive to their emotions.

 There are several possible paths to becoming a dental assistant.
 Some states require assistants to graduate from an accredited program and pass an exam.
 In other states, there are no formal educational requirements, and dental assistants learn through on-the-job training.

 Some states require dental assistants to graduate from an accredited program and pass an exam.
 Most programs are offered by community colleges, although they also may be offered by vocational or technical schools.

 Many dental assisting programs take about 1 year to complete and lead to a certificate or diploma.
 Programs that last 2 years are less common and lead to an associate’s degree.
-The Commission on Dental Accreditation (CODA), part of the American Dental Association, accredited nearly 300 dental assisting training programs in 2015.
+The Commission on Dental Accreditation (CODA), part of the American Dental Association, accredits about 250 dental assisting training programs.

 Detail oriented.
 Dental assistants must follow specific rules and protocols, such as infection control procedures, when helping dentists treat patients.

 Licenses, Certifications, and Registrations

 States typically do not require licenses for entry-level dental assistants.
 Some states require dental assistants to be licensed, registered, or certified for entry or advancement.
 For example, states may require assistants to meet specific licensing requirements in order to work in radiography (x ray), infection control, or other specialties.
 For specific requirements, contact your state’s Board of Dental Examiners.

 States that allow assistants to perform expanded duties, such as coronal polishing, require that they be licensed, registered, or hold certifications from the Dental Assisting National Board (DANB).
 To earn certification from DANB, applicants must pass an exam.
 The educational requirements for DANB certification are that dental assistants must either have graduated from an accredited program or have a high school diploma and complete the required amount of work experience.
 Applicants also must have current certification in CPR (cardiopulmonary resuscitation).